xX53xXx/ppp-dl-bot/README.md

     -  Run `yarn start` in project dir // Run `yarn start --unmute` to start downloader unmuted
     -  Run `yarn convert` after downloads are finished.
        -  Info: Multiple converter instances are allowed, but do not run multiple downloader instances with the same `downloadsDir` in settings.
+       - WARNING: Better don't use multiple convert processes at one, evil bug found where the db.json files becomes empty.
+Still better first download and then run only one converter process to avoid two processes write to the db.json at the same time.

 # Settings documentation
 Documentation which possibilities you have in the `settings.json` file.